Omni Parker House: In literature and music

 For more than 150 years, the Parker House has appeared in prose and poetry set in and around Boston.

-Edith Wharton included a private meeting between characters Mr. Newland Archer and Countess Ellen Olenska at the Parker House in her celebrated work of the early 20th century, The Age of Innocence.
-Archer is told that the Countess Olenska is staying in Boston at the Parker House, and he flees Newport to meet her there.

-Quentin Compson treats himself to a meal at Parker's Restaurant before committing suicide by flinging himself from the Anderson Memorial Bridge into the Charles River in William Faulkner's 1929 novel "The Sound and the Fury".

-In Arthur Miller's 'Death of a Salesman' Willy Loman claims he 'met a salesman in the Parker House'.
-One imagines that as today a salesman would meet people in the public areas of such a grand hotel but stay, like Willy, at somewhere like the 'Standish Arms'.

 Although many "haunting" books and "ghost tours" claim that Stephen King's 1999 short story 1408—about a writer who experiences a haunted stay at a New York hotel called the Dolphin—was based on Room 303 of the Parker House and the supernatural events surrounding the room, King's personal assistant says that claim is false.

-In March 1877, humorist Mark Twain was staying at the Parker House in room 168.
-A reporter from the Boston Globe entered Twain's room, shuttled in by a porter.
-After a pause of several moments, Twain swiveled around in his large easy chair and faced his visitor.
-With a local newspaper in hand and puffing on a large cigar, Twain observed to the reporter, "You see for yourself that I'm pretty near heaven—not theologically, of course, but by the hotel standard."
-Twain's quote inspired the title for the definitive history of the Parker House, Heaven, By Hotel Standards, written by Susan Wilson and most recently published in 2019.
+In March 1877, humorist Mark Twain was staying at the Parker House in room 168. and observed to a reporter, "You see for yourself that I'm pretty near heaven—not theologically, of course, but by the hotel standard."
+Twain's quote inspired the title for the definitive history of the Parker House, Heaven, By Hotel Standards, written by Susan Wilson.
+The third edition was published in 2024.

-In Donna Tartt's 1992 novel The Secret History, the characters stayed at the Parker House, mentioning it was where Dickens had stayed.
-In Anita Diamant's 2004 novel, The Boston Girl, the main character experiences a bad date at the Parker House.

-The 2011 Grammy award-winning Parker Quartet, both founded and currently based in Boston, is named after the hotel.